-3. Click the “Add a Load Balancer” button at the bottom right of the page and your load balancer is all set.
-Notice the IP address associated with your new load balancer in addition to the load balancer’s location and status that now appear in the Load Balancer Solution page.
+3. Click the "Add a Load Balancer" button at the bottom right of the page.
+Your load balancer is all set.
+Notice the IP address associated with your new load balancer in addition to the load balancer's location and status that now appear on the Load Balancer Solution page.

 View and/or Edit Load Balancer Information